 The Parenting Time Presumption is Rebuttable.

 This means that should the court determine that a parenting time amount of less than 25 percent is in the child’s best interests, whether because of the traveling distance between the parents’ homes, safety issues, work schedules, etc., the court may award a parent less than 25 percent of the parenting time.
 Also, it is important to bring the presumption to the court’s attention, either in writing or at the hearing.
 Failure to bring up the presumption may prevent a parent from relying on it if there is an appeal.
 There is also the risk that the judge is unaware of the presumption (it can happen).

 Minnesota law, a parent cannot be denied parenting time with his or her child based on nonpayment of child support.

 It is common that a custodial parent will deny parenting time to the other parent if the other parent is behind in child support.
 But parenting time and child support are two different things.
 Although there can be serious penalties for nonpayment of child support (such as the loss of a driver’s license or jail time), parenting time rights are not affected by nonpayment of child support.

 These are just a few of the things a parent should know about his or her parenting time rights.
-They also emphasize the importance of having a knowledgeable and experienced family law attorney like the attorneys at Jeddeloh & Snyder PA represent your interests as a parent.
+They also emphasize the importance of having a knowledgeable and experienced family law attorney like the St. Cloud, MN divorce attorneys at Jeddeloh & Snyder PA represent your interests as a parent.